jorenheit/brainfix/README.md

 ```

 #### Function Overloading
 Functions can be overloaded on their number of arguments (not on return-value).
 This allows you to define multiple functions with the same name.
-In the example below, overloading is used to emulate a default argument (currently not supported natively by BFX):
+In the example below, overloading is used to implement a default argument.

 ```javascript
 function bestNumber(x)